ophub/amlogic-s9xxx-openwrt/README.md

 ## Compile the kernel

-For the compilation method of the kernel, see [compile-kernel](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel)
+For more information on how to compile the kernel, please refer to [compile-kernel](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel).

 ```yaml
 - name: Compile the kernel